tanc7/Practical-SSL-TLS-Attacks/TLS-mitm-methods.md

 # Introduction: Practical SSL/TLS Attacks and Decrypting Web Traffic

+Chang Tan

+Lister Unlimited Cybersecurity Solutions, LLC.

+Work In Progress article on practical SSL/TLS Attacks anyone new to cybersecurity can figure out

 For the purposes of this chapter, both the terms SSL (Secure Sockets Layer) and TLS (Transport Layer Security) shall be used interchangably to explain the same thing, that is the end-to-end encryption scheme that secures modern day HTTPS implementations via TLS.

 A lot of people know the consequences of compromised credentials but fail to put that knowledge into practice by successfully simulating a mitm-attack and reusing known credentials to decrypt seemingly unbreakable ciphertext.
 In this example, the author will go over at a minimum, five different methods to decrypt SSL/TLS traffic.